-I used to think a good cup of coffee is an Americano from Starbucks (no offense to those who enjoy it).
-But ever since we bought a Chemex at home, I’ve been obsessed with trying out coffee beans from different roasters all around the world.
-It’s often a great souvenir to bring home on our travels!
+I’ve been obsessed with trying out coffee beans from different roasters all around the world.
+It’s often a great souvenir to bring home on my travels!
 Recently I realized there are a lot of amazing Vancouver coffee roasters so I wanted to pay some attention to the talent at home.
 Today I’ll be sharing my top picks for where to buy coffee beans in Vancouver and also a giveaway kindly provided by 4 coffee roasters!

 Elysian Coffee Roasters